nathanonn/next-sololedger/notes/prompts.md

 # Review

 Please read the git diff, and review the code changes to see if the implementation is correct and follows the plan @notes/plan.md and wireframes @notes/wireframes.md, correctly.

+# docs to merge back to main

+The current directory is a worktree.
+We will be merging the changes made here back to main.
+Please create documentation that includes the summary of changes, new features added, and any important notes for users or developers, the summary should be short and consice.
+And then outline the steps that needs to be taken AFTER merging back to main has been done to ensure that the main branch is fully functional and up-to-date.
+Include any database migrations, environment variable updates, or other necessary configurations.
+Put the documentation at @notes/post_merge_instructions.md.